Collinsovermis

 Collinsovermis is a genus of extinct panarthropod belonging to the group Lobopodia and known from the middle Cambrian Burgess Shale in British Columbia, Canada.
 It is monotypic having only one species, Collinsovermis monstruosus.
 After its initial discovery in 1983, Desmond H. Collins popularised it as a unique animal and was subsequently dubbed "Collins' monster" for its unusual super armoured body.
 The formal scientific description and name were given in 2020.
+A similar lobopodian is known from the Emu Bay Shale, however it remains unnamed.

 Discovery

 Collinsovermis was discovered in 1983 by Desmond H. Collins, curator of invertebrate palaeontology at the Royal Ontario Museum, from an expedition at Mount Stephen at the Yoho National Park, British Columbia, Canada.
 It was found among the Burgess Shale that belonged to the middle Cambrian period called Wuliuan, which is around 509 to 505 million years ago.
 In 1985, Collins presented the discovery before the Geological Society of America, and published the next year in a popular magazine Rotunda in an article "Paradise revisited."
 Avoiding the scientific nomenclature and systematic description, he referred to it as a "spiny animal with hairy legs."